seprab/seprab/pages/static/showcase.md

 ---
 layout: blog_entry
-title: SepraB's
+title: Showcase
 author: SepraB
-description: Showcase
----
-## Showcase

-This is a quick mention to projects where I participated or I am participating.
+description: This is a quick mention to projects where I participated or I am participating.
 Showing projects where I worked is not an easy task due to non-disclosure agreements or simply no public web reference to it.
 In case you'd like to better understand my experience visit my LinkedIn profile or visit MY CV.
+---

 * * *
 #### ML-TRAINED TANKS